 In March and April 2013, the Water Authority entered into agreements with five agencies to develop SNMPs in the Region.
-This effort has been funded in part through an IRWM Planning Grant under Proposition 84.
-The five SNMPs will be developed in support of the basins that have been prioritized by the Region.
+This effort was funded in part through a Proposition 84 IRWM Planning Grant.
+The five SNMPs developed were in support of the basins that were prioritized by the Region.
+A sixth SNMP is currently underway and described below.